intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 **Do you want to continue? [y/N]:** press y to confirm deletion.

-The command may take up to 30 seconds to delete the user and you may receive the message: User is still being deleted.
+The command may take up to 30 seconds to delete the user and you may receive the message: _User is still being deleted_.
 Check the status of the user in a while.
 Recheck, as desired.

 ## Purging

 To permanently remove (purge) all artifacts associated with the user and all data related to past experiments submitted by that user:

 `$ nctl user delete <user_name> -p/--purge`

+This command asks for confirmation.

+**Do you want to continue? [y/N]:** press y to confirm deletion.

 ### Limitations